-Our run-away intellectual property laws limit speech.
+Our run-amuck intellectual property laws limit speech.
 If you want to sell Uncle Fred's vintage English riding boots on eBay, don't expect to call them "shabby chic."
 Designer Rachel Ashwell owns the term "shabby chic", and is a subscriber to eBay's Verified Rights Owner (VeRO) program.
-If eBay's employees or Rachel's spot "Shabby Chic" in your auction headline, eBay must cancel your auction due to trademark violation.
+If a search robot from eBay or Ashwell spots "Shabby Chic" in your auction headline, eBay must cancel your auction due to trademark violation.

-Congress gave Rachel the right to steal the term shabby chic away from the rest of us.
-In fact thousands of Rachels have been allowed to steal thousands of everyday terms.
+Congress gave Ashwell the right to steal the term shabby chic for itself.
+In fact thousands of Ashwells are allowed to steal thousands of everyday terms, thanks to congress.

-Free speech can put you in jail if it's "fighting speech."
+Free speech can put you behind bars if it's "fighting speech."
 You can be prosecuted and jailed for provoking someone.